Known issues

 Issues resolved by the optional capture compatibility patch

-If you’re experiencing issues with duplicated content or malformed HTML output, the capture compatibility patch may resolve these.
+If you’re experiencing issues with duplicated content or malformed HTML output (such as using concat in a helper), the capture compatibility patch may resolve these.

 Set config.view_component.capture_compatibility_patch_enabled to true to resolve these issues.